Protecting Structures and Open Areas From Pest Birds

 Ultrasonic pigeon repellers can have some effect, but overall they are not very reliable on their own.
 Pigeons hear about the same range as humans, so if a device uses a very high frequency that we cannot hear, pigeons likely cannot hear it either.
 In controlled spaces like warehouses where sound can bounce around, they may help discourage pigeons, but placement and realistic expectations are key.
 In general, ultrasonic repellers work best when combined with other methods.

-In summary, the best pigeon deterrent is the one (or combination) that fits your specific problem area.
+The best pigeon deterrent is the one (or combination) that fits your specific problem area.
 For a food warehouse, a mix of netting on rafters and a sonic deterrent to cover open bays could be ideal.
 For a farm field or large rooftop, an automated laser or a professional bio-acoustic system might yield the best outcome.
 An integrated approach using physical barriers, sound deterrents, and visual scares together often provides the ultimate long term success.

 An audio deterrent for pigeons is any device that uses sound to scare or discourage them from an area.
 This includes both audible sonic deterrents, like devices that play predator bird calls or pigeon distress cries, and ultrasonic repellers that emit high frequency sound waves.
 Audible deterrents work by making pigeons believe a predator is nearby or that their flock is alarmed, prompting them to leave.